electron/apps/contributing.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-This project adheres to the Contributor Covenant [code of conduct](https://github.com/electron/electron/blob/master/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+This project adheres to code of conduct(https://github.com/electron/CODE OF CONDUC Tmd) By participating, you are expected to uphold this code.
 Please report unacceptable behavior to electron@github.com.